frederic-perez/AmE-dictionary/data/dictionary.md

 __fatiguing__ _adj_ Causing physical or mental weariness or exhaustion.
 __fatso__
 __fatuity__ _n_ Something that is utterly stupid or silly. _Syn_ absurdity, fatuousness, silliness _In his fatuity, the beggar believed the princess to be in love with him._
-__fatuous__ _adj_ :five: Foolish or inane, esp. in an unconscious, complacent manner; silly.
+__fatuous__ _adj_ :six: /FATCH-oo-us/ To describe something, such as an idea or remark, as _fatuous_ is to say that it is foolish or silly rather than sensible or logical.
+Foolish or inane, esp. in an unconscious, complacent manner; silly.
 Foolish or silly, especially in a smug or self-satisfied way. _Syn_ asinine _He made these fatuous pronouncements with such conviction that no one dared to contradict him._
 __fatuously__ _adv_ Vacuously or complacently and unconsciously foolish. _Syn_ inanely
 __fatwa__ _n_ :two: Religious edict.
 __Fauci-ing__ _n_ _slang_ One of the hippest, newest dating trends where one rejects a date because they think the other person is not taking COVID-19 protocols seriously.